 243-250 of 381

 Agriculture | Natural Resources Management and Policy | Soil Science | Water Resource Management

 Weaver, D, and Summers, R. (2001), Soil factors influencing eutrophication.
 In Soilguide.
 A handbook for understanding and managing agricultural soils. (ed.
 Geoff Moore).
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin.